 Prior to study commencement no relationship had been established with children and so at the start of each focus group the researcher introduced herself.
 A series of questions on social media use were administered to build a rapport and to check whether each child was familiar with watching YouTubers, and the general concept of influencer marketing.
 The interviewer used child-friendly probing techniques (e.g., prompts that used simple wording) and took a neutral position on all topics discussed.
-Children were then instructed that they would watch a YouTube video by the YouTuber Alfie Deyes and that this video featured influencer marketing for Nutella chocolate spread.
-Most children had heard of the YouTuber but for those few who were less sure, the interviewer described them as a ‘popular YouTuber’.
+Children were then instructed that they would watch a video by the YouTuber Alfie Deyes which featured his YouTuber girlfriend, Zoe Sugg.
+Most children had heard of the two YouTubers and in general expressed liking their content.
+No child commented on their dislike for either YouTuber or disclosed that they regularly watched either one.
+For those few children who were less familiar with the YouTubers, the interviewer described them as being ‘popular YouTubers’.
+Children were also informed that this video featured influencer marketing for Nutella chocolate spread.
 Most children liked Nutella, however three children disliked the taste or had allergies.
 Children were then shown the YouTube video and were asked not to talk during viewing as a discussion would take place afterwards.
 The semi-structured interview guide and photographic stills were used to lead focus group discussions.
 The interviewer allowed children to speak freely about the influencer marketing campaign, but also about previous encounters with this type of marketing.
 Field notes were made by the interviewer to inform follow up questions in future groups.
 At the end of the focus group children were asked if there were any further comments they wished to make, debriefed and thanked for their time.

 2.4.
 Analysis

 Focus groups were audio recorded and transcribed verbatim by the same researcher who conducted the focus groups, A.C.
 After transcription, each recording was listened to again so that any errors could be corrected.
 Transcripts were not returned to participants for comment or correction.
 Transcripts were anonymised and imported into NVivo 12 qualitative data management software (NVivo, 2018).
 Inductive thematic analysis was conducted by A.C., allowing codes to be generated from the data itself, rather than being theory driven [77].
 Thematic analysis was well suited to these data because it acknowledges that individuals create meaning from their own experiences (i.e., individual experiences of influencer marketing) as well as the broader social context (i.e., social and environmental determinants of how influencer marketing is interpreted).
-Transcripts were repeatedly read for familiarization and open-coded.
-Codes with similar characteristics were formed into major categories and subcategories.
-Comparisons and contradictions were made within and between categories, allowing for construction of themes that provided insight into how children may be impacted by this marketing.
+Transcripts were repeatedly read for familiarization.
+Words and sentences were firstly open-coded according to their unit of meaning resulting in a long list of codes.
+Data were only coded if they were relevant to the three main research questions 1) children’s perceptions of YouTubers 2) children’s understanding of and attitude towards the techniques used in influencer marketing of HFSS products and 3) children’s understanding of and attitude towards the behavioural effects of this marketing.
+Notably, although coding was guided by these topics it was imperative that children’s perspectives were dominant during the coding process.
+Data that was superfluous to the research questions was not coded.
+Similarities and differences between codes were then identified and were clustered into major categories and subcategories.
+Comparisons and contradictions were made within and between these categories, allowing for construction of themes, guided by the three main research questions.
 Participants were not asked to provide feedback on the findings.
 Feedback on the initial codebook and themes was provided by E.B. and the codebook is available upon request.

 3. Results and Discussion